joshmgrant/robot-framework-with-sauce-bindings/README.md

 # Background

 Hello.
 If you're reading this, you are interested in using Robot Framework with Sauce Labs!
-In particular, you're interested in using the [Sauce Bindings](https://saucebindings.github.io/) with Robot.
+In particular, you're interested in using the [Sauce Bindings](https://saucelabs.github.io/sauce_bindings/docs/overview.html) with Robot.

 Here I have a simplistic proof-of-concept of how this might work.

 *Idea*: Write keyword libraries in pure Python for Robot using the Python Sauce Bindings.

-There are two files to look at: `SauceLabs.py` and `open_page.robot`.
+There are two important files to look at: `SauceLabs.py` and `open_page.robot`.
 The first is a rough Python-based Robot library that makes use of the Sauce Bindings to perform simple actions.
 The second is a Robot test case using the keywords defined in `SauceLabs.py`.

 There are currently other files for trying to construct page objects and write Robot test cases with them.
 These are current a Work-in-Process.